The Subnet Mask and Slash Notation

 Bits in the subnet mask

 Bits in the subnet mask always follow a pattern.
 They are written from left to right.
 Network bits are always written before the host bits.
-We cannot write a host bit between network bits.
+You cannot write a host bit between network bits.

 network bits and host bits